wighawag/forge-exec-archived/README.md

 > Note The program executed need to create an IPC server to communicate back with forge, see how it works in [forge-exec-ipc-client's README.md](./forge-exec-ipc-client/README.md).
 >
 > You can use the npm package `forge-exec-ipc-server` for that.
+See [repo](https://github.com/wighawag/forge-exec-ipc-server-js)

 ## Javascript Setup